scarpent/ledgerbil/syntax/README.md

 ![ledger higlighting](../docs/images/ledger-syntax-highlighting-0.png)

-Below are instructions on using the ledger definitions in either editor, along with theme coloring, and then more on testing, building, and sundry.
+Below are instructions for using the ledger definitions in either editor, along with theme coloring, and then more on testing, building, and sundry.

 ## VSCode